Step-by-Step Instructions

 Step 1: Assess the Area

-- Begin by surveying the area where debris is located.
-Identify the types of materials present (e.g., wood, metal, plastic) and determine the volume of debris that needs to be removed.
+- Take a thorough look at the area that needs debris removal.
+Identify the types of debris present (e.g., branches, construction materials, litter) and the volume of debris to be removed.
+This will help you plan the necessary resources and tools.

 -